Ipstenu/varnish-http-purge/readme.txt

 = How can I debug my site? =

-Use the Varnish Status page.
+Use the Varnish Debugging page.
 It will try and help you figure out what's wrong.

+= Why doesn't the debug page autoload anymore? =

+Since the scanning was moved to a service, in order to ensure people were not scanned without consent, the auto-scanning was disabled.

 = Will you fix my site? =